openshift-labs/learn-katacoda/intro-openshift/getting-started/4scaling.md

 ![List of pods](../../assets/intro-openshift/getting-started/4scaling-terminating.png)

-The pod that we deleted is `terminating, i.e. it is being clean up.
-And new pod was created, because OpenShift will always make sure, then when one pod dies, there is going to be new pod created to fill it's place.
+The pod that we deleted is terminating, i.e. it is being cleaned up.
+And a new pod was created, because OpenShift will always make sure, that if one pod dies, there is going to be new pod created to fill it's place.

 ### Exercise: Scale Down